santiagoballadares/BasicDSL/README.md

-# DSL_HelloWorld
+# SDL_HelloWorld
-Eclipse project for a DSL program
+Eclipse project for a SDL program

-DSL Setup with MinGW32:
+SDL Setup with MinGW32:

 1) First, download SDL headers and binaries from the SDL website (https://www.libsdl.org/download-2.0.php).
    Scroll Down to the Development Libraries section and download the MinGW32 development library.